 If it is determined a sexual assault has occurred the initial officer will contact a detective/investigator.
 You will then be asked to participate in an interview with the detective.
 You may be asked to repeat portions of the entire event.
-The detective will make the determination whether or not a forensic/medical examination should be scheduled.
+The detective will make the determination of whether or not a medical/forensic examination should be scheduled.

 If you make a police report, law enforcement may ask you to have a medical/forensic exam.
 A medical/forensic exam is called a SART Exam, which stands for Suspected Abuse Response Team Exam.
 Survivors may have RISE advocates present during this process.

 Here's what you can expect at the SART exam:

 - The SART Exam is a medical exam, which includes a gynecological exam, performed by trained nurses and/or doctors who attend to the survivor’s medical needs and injuries as well as collect evidence that may be on the survivor’s body.

 - The nurse may take saliva, hair, and blood samples as well as photographs of any injuries.

 - The survivor may also receive testing for sexually transmitted infections and antibiotics if they choose.
 Emergency contraceptives are also available to survivors.

 - The entire process may take several hours and all services are provided at no cost to the survivor.